 It’s no secret that we are fans of primary care at The PA Doctor.
 In fact, we think PAs were born for primary care and are vastly underutilized overall, especially PAs with doctoral training in primary care.
 But at our core, we’re just big fans of primary care and being medical generalists.

-The American Academy of Family Physicians (AAFP) reports that the “specialty of family medicine was created in 1969 to fulfill the generalist function in medicine, which suffered with the growth of subspecialization after World War II.”
+The American Academy of Family Physicians (AAFP) reports that the “specialty of family medicine was created in 1969 to fulfill the generalist function in medicine, which suffered from the growth of subspecialization after World War II.”
 This is especially interesting given that the first class of PAs graduated from Duke University just two years prior.

 The AAFP goes on to say that family medicine specialists, “provide personal, front-line medical care to people of all socioeconomic strata and in all regions of the United States.”
 Front-line medical care means that primary care providers (PCPs) are often the first to diagnose and treat everything from acute illness to terminal chronic disease.